 In the event that the payment has not been made, you might need to cover it yourself if you want to prevent your credit score from taking a hit.

-You should also consider having a discussion with the person you cosigned for, and explaining that your credit score has been affected.
-It might be a bit awkward, but, unless they start making timely payments, the only alternative is to close the account.
+You also should consider having a talk with the person you co-signed for, and explaining that your credit score has been affected.
+It might be a bit awkward, but, unless your family member or friend starts making timely payments, the only alternative is to close the account.

 7. There’s a mistake on your credit report